- The CX Golden Rule Newsletter

 Establishing clear lines of responsibilities and ownership of specific customer activities on the customer journey will help each role to be able to execute with quality, consistency and excellence.
 Creating smooth handoffs between roles is key for an outstanding customer experience along with setting the right expectations with the customer on who to contact during implementation and post launch.

-In designing the best approach for each of these types of services, we should always be aware of the customer’s perception at all times and how they are perceiving the experience being created by each of these services and roles.
+In designing the best approach throughout the Customer Lifecycle for each of these types of services, be aware of the customer’s perception in each stage and how they are perceiving the experience being created by each of these services and roles.

-This research done by Salesforce on the average customer expectations and perceptions when implementing new technology feels spot on based on the hundreds of customers I have interviewed over the years.
+This research done by Salesforce on the average customer expectations and perceptions when implementing new technology tells it like it is.

-Customers do love having “one throat to choke”, being the CSM role as their single point of contact.
+Customers do love having “one throat to choke”, which is what the CSM role was designed to provide as the single point of contact.
 However, in each stage of the lifecycle, the customer experience is only optimized if customers can get quality answers and resolutions quickly.
 This may mean that Customers have direct access to a few other roles in the software organization at the appropriate stages.
 For example, during a sales cycle of an expansion, they may work with their Account Executive or Sales Engineer; and during the implementation phase they may go directly to their consultant, or post launch they would contact support as their initial step and/or use the online customer help center.
 For any other requests, questions, concerns, they would contact their CSM.
 Here is an example of how you could map out the roles and responsibilities along your customer lifecycle.